 I will not talk about the nutritional values of Swiss chard here, because that kind of info is easy to find online, but believe me, these leaves are packed.
 And super delicious, when prepared in a simple way.
 Sometimes we tend to complicate things too much in the kitchen, but some of the best dishes are the ones when one single ingredient shines through to remind us how tasty the simple food is.
 You can use both green and rainbow Swiss for this recipe.
 How beautiful is this?

 I’ve tried a few ways of preparing Swiss chard, but so far this one has given the best results.
-You only need the Swiss chard, extra virgin olive oil, a few slices of garlic, lemon zest and a touch of salt and pepper.
+You only need the Swiss chard, extra virgin olive oil (see this article on how to pick the best olive oil), a few slices of garlic, lemon zest and a touch of salt and pepper.
 And 10 minutes of your time.

 For another side dish recipe, you may also like the Beetroot and Horseradish Side Salad.